 - Using the Offline OData service delta computation.

 - Disabling the Offline OData service delta computation causes a full download of the data.

 Data duplication Sometimes an application requires more than one defining query to get all the data and relationships because their data does not form a tree rooted from a single entity set.
 In such a case, many defining queries may have to expand to the same entity sets, creating duplicate entities retrieved from the OData service.
 Splitting the defining queries up resolves this problem because each entity is downloaded only once, and the Offline OData service computes the relationships using the referential constraints.

 Shared data You may have a set of data shared by all users but

 referenceableby user specific data.
 In this case, you want to separate the shared data into a separate defining query from the user specific data.
 The relationships between the shared data and the user defined data are computed by the Offline OData service using the referential constraints, however, download the shared data only once for all users, instead of for each user.

 $skipDevelopers should not use

-$skipin their defining queries.
-The amount of data retrieved from the OData service should be controlled using
+$skipin defining queries.
+It's better to control the amount of data retrieved from the OData service using

-$skipis intended to break up how much data the OData service can send at one time, then the OData service should be changed to use server driven paging instead (that is, return next links).
+$skipis intended to break up how much data the OData service can send at one time, then change the service to use server driven paging instead (that is, return next links).
 The developer is free to use

 $skipwhen executing local queries.